ibarwick/libfq/README.txt

 * Compatibility:
   - tested on Linux and OS X
-  - should work on other reasonably UNIX-like systems
+  - should work on other reasonably POSIX-compatible systems
-  - unlikely to work without modification on Win32 systems
+  - untested on Windows

 * Data types
   - BLOB and ARRAY datatypes are currently not handled